is-a-dev/register/README.md

 ## Report Abuse
 If you find any subdomains being used for abusive purposes, please report them by [creating an issue](https://github.com/is-a-dev/register/issues/new?assignees=&labels=report-abuse&projects=&template=report-abuse.md&title=Report+abuse) with the relevant evidence.

-If there is something *sensitive* you'd like to discuss with us, please send an email to security@is-a.dev.
-You can also ping a maintainer in the Discord server to request a private discussion.

 ---